top of page

 Downsides of Alcohol

-• Nutrient absorption: Alcohol interferes with the absorption of not only macronutrients, but important vitamins and minerals, especially B vitamins, zinc, magnesium, and folate.
+• Nutrient absorption: Alcohol interferes with the absorption of not only macronutrients but important vitamins and minerals, especially B vitamins, zinc, magnesium, and folate.

-• Muscle recovery and growth: It reduces protein synthesis and can hinder recovery, leading to loss of lean muscle mass over time, as well as slow fat loss and/or increase likelihood of gaining fat mass.
+• Muscle recovery and growth: It reduces protein synthesis and can hinder recovery, leading to loss of lean muscle mass over time, as well as slow fat loss and/or increase the likelihood of gaining fat mass.

 • Hydration: Alcohol acts as a diuretic, increasing fluid loss and contributing to dehydration.